Shruti-1008/music_player/README.md

 The main dashboard contains:

-Personalized welcome section
+`Personalized welcome section
-Song search
+`Song search
-Recently played songs
+`Recently played songs
-Music player
+`Music player
-Navigation
+`Navigation

+## 🎵 Playlist

+Browse the complete collection of songs and search for specific songs or artists.